heebinho/heebinho.github.io/input/posts/tech/blazor-on-github.md

 ```

-### Failing integrity checks when using an Azure pipelines
+### Failing integrity checks
 I use Azure DevOps pipelines to publish my [Wyam][7] site.
 When I integrated my Blazor app I ended up with failing integrity checks when trying to access it.
-Probably because I used a Windows image where the git config option core.autocrlf option was set to true.
-You can find possible solutions here: [https://github.com/dotnet/aspnetcore/issues/19796][8]
+Probably because I've used a Windows image where the git config option core.autocrlf option was set to true.
+You can find possible solutions and background informations here: [https://github.com/dotnet/aspnetcore/issues/19796][8]